Lewis Ginter Botanical Garden: History

 Mary Garland Smith continued to live there after her companion's death in 1926 until her death at age 100 in 1968.
-Arents willed the property to the city of Richmond with the stipulation that it be developed into a botanical garden honoring her uncle The city used the property as a tree nursery and greenhouse supplying bedding plants for city parks for 13 years while plans to establish a botanical garden were investigated.
+Arents willed the property to the city of Richmond with the stipulation that it be developed into a botanical garden honoring her uncle.
+The city used the property as a tree nursery and greenhouse supplying bedding plants for city parks for 13 years while plans to establish a botanical garden were investigated.

-In 1981, the non-profit Lewis Ginter Botanical Garden corporation was chartered to finally the botanical garden using funds from the Grace E. Arents Trust.
+In 1981, the non-profit Lewis Ginter Botanical Garden corporation was chartered to finally establish the botanical garden using funds from the Grace E. Arents Trust.
 Additional adjacent land was purchased and The Pittsburgh landscape architecture firm of Environmental Planning and Design was hired in 1987 and announced a master plan for the gardens later that year.
 The gardens were named among the most beautiful by readers of Conde Nast magazine and USA Today in 2017.

 Today

 A $41 million capital campaign completed in 2004 provided the garden's major facilities for horticulture, education and community events.
 Significant structures include The Robins Visitors Center (1999), Massey Greenhouses (1999), Education and Library Complex (2002), classical glass-domed Conservatory (2003), and Children's Garden (2005).

 The addition of the Education and Library Complex in October 2002 greatly expanded educational offerings to new, diverse constituencies.
 A year-long series of educational programs in 2003 introduced the new complex and featured nationally prominent speakers.
 The series attracted almost 4,000 people from all areas of Richmond and most regions of Virginia, as well as other nearby states.
-The increased capacity and effectiveness of our educational facilities have generated a 61% increase in registration for the garden's regular adult education programs in the three years since the complex opened.
+The increased capacity and effectiveness of the educational facilities have generated a 61% increase in registration for the garden's regular adult education programs in the three years since the complex opened.

-Virginia Commonwealth University houses its herbarium at LGBG, which the Flora of Virginia project uses in its preparation of a modern state Flora to be published by the University of Virginia Press.
+Virginia Commonwealth University houses its herbarium at the botanical gardens.
+The Flora of Virginia project uses this herbarium in its preparation of a modern state Flora to be published by the University of Virginia Press.
 In an ongoing collaboration, Lewis Ginter Botanical Garden, Virginia Tech, and the Virginia Nurserymen and Landscape Association have joined forces in a Plant Introduction Program which selects, tests, propagates and distributes to growers and garden centers new or uncommon ornamental plant species which adapt well to Virginia growing conditions.

 Events

-Each year during the winter holidays, Lewis Ginter hosts Dominion Energy GardenFest of Lights drawing more than thousands of visitors.
+Each year during the winter holidays, Lewis Ginter hosts Dominion Energy GardenFest of Lights drawing thousands of visitors.
 An exhibit featuring hundreds of live tropical butterflies is hosted during spring, summer and early fall months in the conservatory.
 Concerts and Easter themed children's activities are offered in the spring.